Avenues to Compromise

 Law Number One: If a bad guy can persuade you to run his program on your computer, it's not solely your computer anymore. - Ten Immutable Laws of Security (Version 2.0)

-Whether an organization deploys consistent baseline settings across servers, the installation of applications that are not part of a server's defined role should not be permitted.
-By allowing software to be installed that is not part of a server's designated functionality, servers are exposed to inadvertent or malicious installation of software that increases the server's attack surface, introduces application vulnerabilities, or causes system instability.
+Whether an organization deploys consistent baseline settings across servers, the installation of applications that aren't part of a server's defined role shouldn't be permitted.
+By allowing software to be installed that isn't part of a server's designated functionality, servers are exposed to inadvertent or malicious installation of software that increases the server's attack surface, introduces application vulnerabilities, or causes system instability.

 Lack of Secure Application Development Practices